replexica/replexica/readme.md

   * [x] Open-source API schema
   * [ ] GitHub Actions integration

-## How it Works

-Replexica Compiler integrates with the build system, collecting all user-facing text in the app and preparing it for translation with the Replexica Cloud.

-Here's how it works:

-1. **Infers** metadata from your app, such as the text that needs to be translated and its context.
-This metadata is then stored alongside the build artifacts.
-1. **Translates** the text using the CLI that connects to the Replexica Cloud.
-The cloud engine uses AI to translate the text, and the more you use it, the better it gets.
-The API is open, so you can build your own translation engine if you wish!
-1. **Injects** the translations back into your app, so that the translated text is displayed to the user, based on their locale.

-With Replexica, you can build multi-language apps without the hassle of managing JSON files, and with the power of AI translation.

 ## The Replexica Rule

 At Replexica, we believe in the elegance of [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) principle.